AdobeDocs/dynamic-media-classic.en/help/using/info-panel-content-image-sets.md

 1. Select **[!UICONTROL Upload]** to upload Info Panel content, based on the rollover_key value, to s7info.
 1. In the S7Info Upload dialog box, browse to the file that you want to use, and then select **[!UICONTROL Upload]**.

-   Supported file formats are TAB-delimited files with UTF-16 encoding and CSV files with ASCII encoding.
+   Supported file formats are tab-delimited files with UTF-16 encoding and CSV files with ASCII encoding.
 For CSV files, non-ASCII characters must be HTML encoded.

 1. In the InfoPanel Setup panel, select **[!UICONTROL Publish]**.